danielk333/phd-course-software-development/content/handouts/design.md

 - State diagrams
 - [Sequence diagrams](https://en.wikipedia.org/wiki/Sequence_diagram)

-**TODO: add links to good descriptions of the above and more diagram types**

 ### Code

 Documentation can do a great deal to communicate design and architecture, especially package and